 It’s the little details that bring impact & photorealism to your artworks, but with so much detail how can you possibly know where to start?

-It's important to realise that there are two ways of creating textures each of which can be found by asking yourself the following question;
+before we get started it’s important to realise that there are two ways of creating textures and each can be found by asking yourself the following question;

 Is the texture you’re creating light over dark, or dark over light?